-The McKinney Prize is awarded to one student from each class for a 5-8 minute persuasive speech that is socially relevant and of interest to the extended Hamilton College community.
+In the McKinney Prize competition, a prize is awarded to one student from each class for a 5-8 minute persuasive speech that is socially relevant and of interest to the extended Hamilton College community.

-The Warren Wright Prize in informative speaking is open to those students who have enrolled in the college’s public speaking course.
+The final prize category, the Warren Wright Prize in informative speaking, is open to those students who have enrolled in the college’s public speaking course.
 Participants also respond to questions from the audience, and their responses are included in the judges’ evaluations.
 Michael Nelson was also the Warren Wright Prize recipient.
 His topic was “Making Friends When We’re all Sad and Awkward.”